aza-ali/speech-to-text-in-python/README.md

 Go to the official FFmpeg download page: FFmpeg Downloads.
 Under the "Windows" section, download the build from gyan.dev (or another trusted source).
 Choose the Static build for Windows.
+Extract the ZIP file:

+Once downloaded, extract the ZIP file to a folder (e.g., C:\ffmpeg).
+Add FFmpeg to the System PATH:

+Open the Command Prompt and run the following command to open the System Properties window:

+Copy
+Edit
+sysdm.cpl
+Click on the Advanced tab, then click Environment Variables.

+In the System variables section, find and select the Path variable, then click Edit.

+In the Edit window, click New, and then enter the path to the bin folder inside the extracted FFmpeg directory (e.g., C:\ffmpeg\bin).

+Click OK to save the changes.

+Verify Installation:

+Close and reopen the Command Prompt, and then run:

+nginx
+Copy
+Edit
+ffmpeg -version

 ### Usage